“Flaky breakthroughs” pervade inner work — but ~no practitioners track them

 Discovering practitioners ignore outcomes

-Instead, the coaches sent reviews like:
+Instead, the coaches shared testimonials like:

 The session I just had was really nice.
 I felt a big release near the end!